 TIP: The value for this location is also stored in C:\Users\[local user]\AppData\Local\Ideate\Ideate Software 20XX\IdeateApps\Ideate ReNumber.settings.
 This file can be distributed via Group Policy or other methods to standardize the default Rule location for Ideate ReNumber.

 Once a rule is loaded into a project, it will be saved within the project for future use.
 If a rule is modified within the project, the modified version is only saved within the project.
 Customized rules can be shared with other Revit projects through the process of Import, Export, Imbedding in a Template, or by forcing a Reload from the default location.

 To share a new or modified rule from within a Project:

 It is not necessary to manage rules by imbedding them in the template, simply because they can be easily managed via the method described within the Default Rules topic.
 If, however, you prefer to imbed Rules within a template, this can also be done.
 Be aware that using this method will ensure that new Rules will never be loaded from the path specified under the Rule Library Path.

-If the standard rules have been updated on the network or a local drive you can force an automatic update of all Rules by deleting all project rules and ensuring that the Default Path points to the desired file location.
+If the standard rules have been updated on the network or a local drive you can force an automatic update of all rules by deleting all project rules and ensuring that the Default Path points to the desired folder location.

 Thank you for taking time to inform us about a bug or feature request.